huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `endpoint` - The IP address and port number.

-* `created` - Time when a cluster is created.
-The format is ISO8601:
-  CCYY-MM-DDThh:mm:ss.

 * `status` - The cluster status
   + **100:** The operation, such as instance creation, is in progress.
   + **200:** The cluster is available.